Java Continue and Break Statement

 In this blog, we have learned:

-• The break statement immediately exits the loop and continues with the next statement after the loop.
+breakstatement immediately exits the loop and continues with the next statement after the loop. - We explored how to use

-• These control statements are powerful tools for managing the flow of loops and making your code more efficient and readable.
+continueandbreakin different types of loops (for, while) and with nested loops. - These control statements are powerful tools for managing the flow of loops and making your code more efficient and readable.